Table of Contents

 - Layer up to 5 simultaneous effects including flanger, delay, reverb, and low boost

-The Go is a Roland keyboard that was designed to be a travel-friendly keyboard for musicians who are on the go.
+The Go was designed to be a travel-friendly keyboard for musicians who are on the go.
 This is packed with over

 500 sounds for maximum creativity.